Log Floer cohomology for oriented log symplectic surfaces: Orientable log symplectic surfaces

-\begin{thm} \emph{(\cite{Rad02}, Theorem 3)} Topologically stable Poisson structures with $n$ vanishing circles $Z_i$ on a closed oriented surface $M$ are, up to orientation-preserving Poisson isomorphism, completely classified by the following data: \begin{enumerate}[label=(\roman*)] \item The equivalence class $[Z(\pi)]$ of the set of \emph{oriented} circles $Z(\pi)= \bigsqcup_i Z_i$ up to orientation-preserving diffeomorphism of $M$, \item the \emph{modular periods} $\tau_i\in\Rnum_+$ associated to each $Z_i$, \item the \emph{regularised Liouville volume} $V(\pi)\in\Rnum$. \end{enumerate} \end{thm} \begin{rmk} \begin{enumerate} [label=(\roman*)] \item The topologically stable Poisson bivector $\pi$ induces an orientation on each $Z_i$: The modular vector field of $\pi$ (w.r.t. any volume form on $M$) is tangent to $Z$, and nowhere-vanishing along each $Z_i$.
+\begin{thm} \emph{(\textbf{\cite{Rad02}, Theorem 3})} Topologically stable Poisson structures with $n$ vanishing circles $Z_i$ on a closed oriented surface $M$ are, up to orientation-preserving Poisson isomorphism, completely classified by the following data: \begin{enumerate}[label=(\roman*)] \item The equivalence class $[Z(\pi)]$ of the set of \emph{oriented} circles $Z(\pi)= \bigsqcup_i Z_i$ up to orientation-preserving diffeomorphism of $M$, \item the \emph{modular periods} $\tau_i\in\Rnum_+$ associated to each $Z_i$, \item the \emph{regularised Liouville volume} $V(\pi)\in\Rnum$. \end{enumerate} \end{thm} \begin{rmk} \begin{enumerate} [label=(\roman*)] \item In \cite{Rad02}, the author does not specify \emph{which} configurations of circles $\bigsqcup_i Z_i$ can arise as zero loci of topologically stable Poisson structures.
+This was later done in \cite{MP18} and we are going to detail it in the following subsection. \item The topologically stable Poisson bivector $\pi$ induces an orientation on each $Z_i$: The modular vector field of $\pi$ (w.r.t. any volume form on $M$) is tangent to $Z$, and nowhere-vanishing along each $Z_i$.
 The restriction of the modular vector field along $Z_i$ is independent of the choice of volume form, and in particular orients $TZ_i$. \item If $\omega= \pi^{-1}$ is the log symplectic form inverse to the Poisson structure, we can integrate each residue\footnote{The residue of a log symplectic form -- for the purposes of this text simply the inverse of a linearly-vanishing bivector -- is defined as follows: If the vanishing locus $Z_i$ is defined by the linear vanishing of the coordinate $x$, i.e. $Z_i=\{x=0\}$, the vector field $\left.x \party{}{x}\right\vert_{Z_i}$ is independent of the choice of $x$.
 The residue of $\omega$ along $Z_i$ is the oneform $\res_{Z_i}(\omega)= \iota^*_{Z_i}\left( i_{x\party{}{x}} \omega\right)$.} $\res_{Z_i}(\omega)$ (which is nowhere vanishing) along $Z_i$ to obtain the \emph{modular period} $\tau_i$. \item If $\pi$ is actually nowhere-vanishing, the regularised Liouville volume reduces to the ordinary symplectic volume.
 For a genuine closed log symplectic surface, the volume of each symplectic component is of course infinite.
-But since $\omega$ diverges at the same rate, but with opposite sign, on each symplectic component bordering $Z_i$, we can obtain a finite number by adding up the volume of each symplectic component in a regularised way. \end{enumerate} \end{rmk}
+But since $\omega$ diverges at the same rate, but with opposite sign, on each symplectic component bordering $Z_i$, we can obtain a finite number by regularising the sum of the volumes over all symplectic components of $M$. \end{enumerate} \end{rmk}